wesley-dean/template/doc/adr/templates/template.md

 STATUS

 <!--
-Specify the current status of this Architectural Decision Record (ADR).
+Specify the current status of this ADR.

 It is often safe to assume "accepted" here when this ADR is used in a Source Code Management (SCM) system as the review process resulting in the ADR being added to the repository may represent the acceptance of the ADR.
 Your team may use different rules or conventions, so update this template as-needed -->